jbaker8935/switcheroo/design.md

 - `system.c` currently provides lightweight stubs that call into `f256lib` primitives; future ports can extend this layer.

+### Timer and Alarm Services (`timer.c`, `timer.h`)
+- Backs Timer0 configuration and exposes helper APIs so high-level modules can start, stop, and query alarm channels without touching hardware registers.
+- Manages a fixed set of alarm channels that share the 30 Hz Timer0 tick while preserving independent countdown values for splash, puzzle, audio, and other subsystems.
+- Services Timer0 pending interrupts once per tick, decrementing each active channel and leaving completed channels at zero until the caller re-arms the slot.
+- Clears expiration state when a channel is configured to avoid stale alarm signals while maintaining the remaining time on other active channels.
+- Relies on the main loop to call `timer_service` every frame so alarms advance even when no caller polls them explicitly.

 ### Game State Orchestration (`game_state.c/.h`)
 - Maintains the composite `game_state_t` containing board, menu, selection, AI, and puzzle context.